openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 ##Open Questions

 * What should the income from the supporter program go towards?
-* How should this be implemented?
-By who?
-* When should this be announced?
+* What should the landing page be like, can we give members "passports"?

+##Timeline

+Our goal to roll out this program will be Q4, permitting everything goes smoothly.